Navajo Photographer

 Pamela J. Peters, Navajo Photographer

-TRANSLATING LIFE THROUGH PHOTOGRAPHS THAT SPEAK MORE THAN WORDS EVER COULD.
+TRANSLATING LIFE THROUGH A PHOTOGRAPHER'S LENS THAT SPEAK MORE THAN WORDS EVER COULD.

-TRANSLATING LIFE THROUGH PHOTOGRAPHS THAT SPEAK MORE THAN WORDS EVER COULD.
+TRANSLATING LIFE THROUGH A PHOTOGRAPHER'S LENS THAT SPEAK MORE THAN WORDS EVER COULD.